MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/confluence-cloud-connector.md

 ## Step 4: Select properties and filter data

 In this step, you can add or remove available properties from your Confluence data source.
-Microsoft 365 has select few properties by default.
+Microsoft 365 has selected a few properties by default.

 With a Confluence Query Language (CQL) string, you can specify conditions for syncing pages.
 It's like a **Where** clause in a **SQL Select** statement.
 For example, you can choose to index only the pages that are modified in the last two years.
 To learn about creating your own query string, see [Advanced Searching using CQL](https://developer.atlassian.com/server/confluence/advanced-searching-using-cql/).
 All blogs and pages will be indexed by the connector by default.